Eugenie Paleologue: Later life and death

 In April to May 1929, Paleologue was involved in a court case against George Stanley Brighten, a solicitor and Paleologue's trustee, appointed as such in the will of Paleologue's mother.
 The two had formerly been close friends and confidants, but Brighten now claimed that Paleologue owed him £779 as a balance of fees for a number of transactions he had carried out.
 Paleologue denied these claims and instead claimed that despite being her trustee, Brighten had never rendered her any account and that he owed her £4354.
 According to Brighten, Paleologue was "as improvident as though the wealth of the Byzantine emperors had descended to her"; stating that she was so generous that she could never refuse requests for her assistance.
-As a result, her house was apparently often a refuge for people who were not well of, including, at times, members of her own family.
+As a result, her house was apparently often a refuge for people who were not well off, including, at times, members of her own family.
 According to Brighten, he had been used as a buffer and bulwark against Paleologue's family, as she was unable to refuse them herself.
 Brighten stated that he essentially acted as her banker and that he in fact had established a joint account with her, so that she at times could answer to the demands of her family.
 Living with Paleologue at this time were her daughter Laura, Laura's husband Stair Francis Barton Dalrymple-Hay, and their son Christopher Dalrymple-Hay.
+Christopher was then married to Helen Viola Grierson.
 In previous letters to Brighten, Paleologue had expressed dismay in the way these three treated her, referring to them as "the unholy trinity" and lamenting that they were "always sponging" on her and bullying her.
 During the court case she denied ever having used the phrase "unholy trinity", even after being presented with the letter in question.
 The court ruled in Brighten's favour.